lespicker/tachyons-one-page-scroll/content/products/intro-to-awagami.md

 The workshop is limited to six people.
 If you are interested in the infinite artistic possibilities of Japanese washi papers register now.

+**The fee for this workshop will be refunded in full to every participant that registers for any advanced Awagami workshop offered by Les Picker Fine Art Photography.**([please email us for details](mailto:lespicker@gmail.com))

 ### Participants will:
 - gain a detailed knowledge of Awagami washi papers
 - understand techniques for using washi papers